 Master of Arts in English with a Focus in Writing

 When it comes to English graduate programs, there are several sub-disciplines that fall under the category of writing, including writing studies, creative writing, technical writing, and professional writing.
 Writing studies programs are generally for teachers looking to enhance their knowledge of writing theory pedagogy and strategic teaching practices, especially writing assessment.
 Pursuing a degree in creative writing can help aspiring or professional writers hone their craft across genres, from literary fiction to poetry.
 The technical and professional writing tracks are designed for professional communicators who want to advance their knowledge of multi-channel communication, planning, writing, editing, and analysis.

 Master’s programs in English with a writing specialization can prepare students for continued studies at the doctoral level, as well as professional opportunities in fields outside of academia, such as communication, digital marketing, technical communication, public relations, publishing, or journalism.
-Examples of programs in this focus include:

 Curriculum Details for Master’s Programs in English

 Whether specializing in literature, writing, or rhetoric and composition, graduate programs in English typically share similar curricula, with the option to pursue either a thesis or non-thesis course plan.
 Thesis course plans generally entail 30 to 36 credit hours that emphasize scholarly research and writing, along with the student’s independent study in their chosen area of literature.
 Non-thesis plans traditionally require 33 to 36 credit hours focusing on a broader scope of literature, composition, or pedagogy.